Rudolf II, Holy Roman Emperor: Art collecting and patronage

-Rudolf was even alleged by one person to have owned the Voynich manuscript, a codex whose author and purpose, as well as the language and script and posited cipher remain unidentified to this day.
-According to hearsay passed on in a letter written by Johannes Marcus Marci in 1665, Rudolf was said to have acquired the manuscript at some unspecified time for 600 gold ducats.
-No evidence in support of this single piece of hearsay has ever been discovered.
-The Codex Gigas was also in his possessions.
+The Codex Gigas was one of Rudolf's possessions.
+He was also alleged, by a single piece of hearsay, to have owned the Voynich manuscript, a codex whose author, purpose, language and script, and posited cipher remain unidentified to this day.
+In a letter written in 1665, Johannes Marcus Marci claims to have heard that Rudolf acquired the manuscript for 600 gold ducats at some unspecified time.
+No evidence in support of this assertion has ever been discovered.

 As was typical of the time, Rudolf II had a portrait painted in the studio of the renowned Alonso Sánchez Coello.
 Completed in 1567, the portrait depicted Rudolf II at the age of 15.
 This painting can be seen at the Lobkowicz Palace in the Rozmberk room.

 By 1597, the collection occupied three rooms of the incomplete northern wing.
 When building was completed in 1605, the collection was moved to the dedicated Kunstkammer.
-Naturalia (minerals and gemstones) were arranged in a 37 cabinet display that had three vaulted chambers in front, each about 5.5 metres wide by 3 metres high and 60 metres long, connected to a main chamber 33 metres long.
+Naturalia (minerals and gemstones) were arranged in a 37-cabinet display that had three vaulted chambers in front, each about 5.5 m wide by 3 m high and 60 m long, connected to a main chamber 33 m long.
 Large uncut gemstones were held in strong boxes.

+Apart from the fantastic nature of the objects, it is also the aesthetics of their arrangement and presentation which attracts the visitor's attention.
+Without, however, there being a desire for purely scientific systematization on the part of the sovereign, it is necessary to detect the harmonious expression of the order of God and discern in the micro-macrocosm the analogy of a mimetic dependence on human arts towards nature and the world.

-Rudolf's Kunstkammer was not a typical "cabinet of curiosities" – a haphazard collection of unrelated specimens.
+Rudolf's Kunstkammer was not a typical "cabinet of curiosities", a haphazard collection of unrelated specimens.
 Rather, the Rudolfine Kunstkammer was systematically arranged in an encyclopaedic fashion.
-In addition, Rudolf II employed his polyglot court physician, Anselmus Boetius de Boodt, to curate the collection.
+In addition, Rudolf employed his court gemologist and physician Anselmus Boetius de Boodt (1550–1632), to curate the collection.
 Anselmus was an avid mineral collector and travelled widely on collecting trips to the mining regions of Germany, Bohemia and Silesia, often accompanied by his Bohemian naturalist friend, Thaddaeus Hagecius.
-Between 1607 and 1611, Anselmus catalogued the Kunstkammer, and in 1609 he published Gemmarum et Lapidum, one of the finest mineralogical treatises of the 17th century.
+Between 1607 and 1611, Anselmus catalogued the Kunstkammer and in 1609 published Gemmarum et Lapidum, the finest gemological treatise and encyclopedia ever written for this time.

-As was customary at the time, the collection was private, but friends of the Emperor, artists, and professional scholars were allowed to study it.
-The collection became an invaluable research tool during the flowering of 17th-century European philosophy, the "Age of Reason".
+As was customary at the time, the collection was private, but friends of the emperor, artists and professional scholars were allowed to study it.
+The collection became an invaluable research tool during the flowering of 17th-century European philosophy.